m-ignatov/FMI-DSA-2018/README.md

-# FMI-DSA-2018
-Data Structures and Algorithms university course
+# Data Structures and Algorithms Course